Professor at Department of Government, Faculty

-I am Associate Professor and Senior Lecturer at the Department of Government at Uppsala University.
-I work in the field of political theory, with particular focus on issues connected to democracy, constituent power, the people, right to have rights, representation, freedom, precarity.
-My current focus is on the difference between forms of government (in Montesquieu's sense of the term), and I am working on a monograph related to this topic entitled The Spirit of Democracy: The Corruption and Renewal of Democratic People.
+I work in the field of political theory, with particular focus on issues connected to democracy, constituent power, the people, representation, freedom and precarity.
+My current focus is on the difference between political lifeforms (in Montesquieu's sense of the term), and I have recently published a monograph on this topic, The Spirit of Democracy: Corruption, Disintegration, Renewal (Oxford, UK: Oxford University Press, 2021).

 "A Democratic Critique of Precarity", Global Discourse (2015), Vol. 5, Issue 4: 556-573.
 Co-authored with Sara Kalm.
 Access here.